AidaLulaj01/CivicsPolitical/README.md

 ## Introduction

 Do social characteristics and behavior predict presidential voter choice?
 We propose the following analysis to find out.
 We selected this topic because in a politically polarized society, understanding underlying drivers for political decisions may be useful in bringing about a more balanced and cooperative political culture.
+The analysis determines if social, fiscal, media-choice, demographic, and other factors are predictive of if a voter cast a ballot for Donald Trump in the 2018 election.

 ## Data source